gered/chocolate-doom-wii/README.md

 **This is still in the early stages.
 It compiles, but a number of things (controls, WAD selection, configuration, etc) are not ready yet.**

-**Doom is being worked on first, Hexen, Heretic and Strike will follow next.**
+**Doom is being worked on first, Hexen, Heretic and Strife will follow next.**

+### TODO

+* Controls.
+Nothing has been ported yet (code still assumes PC controls at the moment).
+* Config/setup.
+* WAD selection.
+Currently auto-scans for available IWADs.
+* Save game selection tweaks for console-friendlyness.
+* Hexen/Heretic/Strife

 ### Why